joeyxworks/joeyxworks.github.io/resource.md

 ---
 layout: page
-title: Gift
+title: Resource
 ---

-This page aims to thank and showcase who or what as the life gift that have inspired me personally and even influenced the way I think throughout my life.
+This page aims to thank and showcase who or what as the life treasures that have inspired me personally and even influenced the way I think throughout my life.

 ## YouTuber
 - [Jango Y](https://www.youtube.com/@jangoy5895)